2020 United States House of Representatives elections in Florida: District 15

 The 15th district is located in the northeastern Tampa Bay area and extends along the I-4 corridor into Central Florida, and includes parts of Hillsborough, Polk, and Lake counties.
 The district includes the cities of Lakeland, Brandon, and Bartow.
-Republican Ross Spano, who has represented the district since 2019, was elected with 53% of the vote in 2018.
+Republican Ross Spano, who had represented the district since 2019, was elected with 53% of the vote in 2018.
 Spano lost renomination in the Republican primary.

 This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee targeted in 2020.